JoschanUK/WhackAMollie/README.md

 - Source codes from Love Math to build my very own computer game - Whack A Mollie.
 - [Wikipedia](https://en.wikipedia.org/wiki/Whac-A-Mole) on what is Whack a mole game.
 - [Picabay](https://pixabay.com/sound-effects/search/game/) and [Mixkit](https://mixkit.co/) for the music and sound for this game.
-- [W3school](https://www.w3schools.com) - For guiding me how to write the codes.
+- [W3school](https://www.w3schools.com) - For guiding me how to write the codes and the code for the Modal Box.
 - Icons used in this game is provided by [Flaticon](https://www.flaticon.com/).
 - Instruction to deploy is taken from [Github](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site).